-New Lock Manager
+Lock Manager

-Hive 0.13 introduced a new lock manager, DbLockManager, to store all transaction and related lock information in the Hive Metastore.
+DbLockManager, introduced in Hive 0.13, stores all transaction and related lock information in the Hive Metastore.
 Heartbeats are sent regularly from lock holders and transaction initiators to the Hive metastore to prevent stale locks and transactions.
-The lock or transaction is aborted if the Metastore does not receive a heartbeat within the amount of time specified by the hive.txn.timeout configuration property.
+The lock or transaction is aborted if the metastore does not receive a heartbeat within the amount of time specified by the hive.txn.timeout configuration property.
 Hive administrators use the SHOW LOCKS DDL command to view information about locks associated with transactions.